laserware/dominator/README.md

 Let's face it, working with the DOM API kind of sucks (_especially_ with TypeScript).
 This library aims to make it a little less painful.

 The following examples compare the use of DOM APIs with this library.
-The examples will use functions from the `Attrs` and `Elems` modules.

 ### Creating Elements